phaag/nfdump/README.md

 __nfreader__ - Framework for programmers
 nfreader is a framework to read nfdump files for any other purpose.
 Own C code can be added to process flows. nfreader is not installed

-__parse_csv.pl__ - Simple reader, written in Perl.
-parse_csv.pl reads nfdump csv output and print the flows to stdout.
-This program is intended to be a framework for post processing flows for any other purpose.

 #### Notes for sflow users:
 sfcapd and nfcapd can be used concurrently to collect netflow and sflow